COS UCA Job Catalog

 Requirements:

-• Being able to communicate effectively with a diverse group of students
+• Being able to effectively assist and communicate with a diverse group of students

 Before applying to this position, please confirm you are available for one of the scheduled precepts for COS 126, which you can find here.